nasa-jpl/open-source-rover/parts_list/extra_parts.md

 ## Different wheels

 * The wheels we previously included as the default from [DollarHobbyz](https://www.dollarhobbyz.com/collections/all/products/traxxas-2-talon-tires-gemini-black-chrome-wheels-5374x) are $34.95 per pair of two for a total of $104.85 (excl. shipping), saving ~$135 compared to the default Wasteland wheels.
-They are a perfectly fine choice but are significantly smaller and require some drilling to fit to the motor hubs.
+They are a perfectly fine choice but require some drilling to fit to the motor hubs.
-* Gobilda also sells a smaller version of the [Wasteland Wheel at 144mm diameter](https://www.gobilda.com/wasteland-wheel-144mm-diameter-52mm-width/).
-This shaves off $90 compared to the default Wasteland wheels.
-No drilling is required and these are the same size as the DollarHobbyz wheels.
+* Gobilda also sells a larger version of the [Wasteland Wheel at 192mm diameter](https://www.gobilda.com/wasteland-wheel-192mm-diameter-72mm-width/).
+This adds $90 total compared to the default Wasteland wheels.
+No drilling is required.

 There is a software parameter where you can easily modify the size of the wheels to account for speed differences.